Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Although still the most popular CMS on the market, WordPress may start to lose its position because of its monolithic architecture.

-Optimizing its performance actually makes sense in one case: if you have a simple, rarely updated, and rather small website with low traffic and no need for better SEO, it will work well enough even with WordPress.
+Optimizing its performance makes sense in one case: if you have a simple, rarely updated, and rather small website with low traffic and no need for better SEO, it will work well enough even with WordPress.

 In any other case – especially when your traffic and amount of content is significant – you should opt for a headless solution.
-This is especially important when you take into account that monolithic WordPress limits not only the performance aspects of the website, but also the number of ways to create user experiences or design and create particular pages.
+This is especially important when you take into account that monolithic WordPress limits not only the performance aspects of the website but also the number of ways to create user experiences or design and create particular pages.

 At Naturaily, we have vast experience concerning the Jamstack approach – if you want to talk about your project, just let us know.